Art, Museums

 Gauguin’s Tahitian masterpiece “Where Do We Come From?
 What Are We?
-Where Are We Going?” (detail above) is displayed among other iconic works of art at the Museum of Fine Arts, Boston, which also owns 35 oil paintings by Claude Monet and the world’s most comprehensive collection of John Singer Sargent’s oeuvre.
-The nine paintings shown below were on display at the Museum of Fine Arts, Boston as part of the show entitled “Fashioned by Sargent.”
-Additional information on this special exhibit appears later in this article.
+Where Are We Going?” (detail above) is displayed among other iconic works of art at the Museum of Fine Arts, Boston, which also owns 35 oil paintings by Claude Monet (below) and the world’s most comprehensive collection of John Singer Sargent’s oeuvre.

 Founded in 1870, the Museum of Fine Arts moved in 1909 to its present location near the Isabella Stewart Gardner Museum — a fine example of Venetian Gothic Revival architecture with an enchanting glass-covered garden courtyard (pictured below), the first of its kind in the United States.